MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 { path: '', redirectTo: 'home', pathMatch: 'full' }
 ```

-This route will seamlessly redirect the user to `https://example.com/home`, causing the router to start again and try and match this new URL using its path, which is now `home`.
+This route will make the Router redirect the user to `https://example.com/home`, causing the router to start again and try and match this new URL using its path, which is now `home`.

 ### URL matching (2/3)